mate-academy/devops_todolist_docker_core_task_2_volumes/README.md

 To run the MySQL container with persistent storage, you need to create a volume and then run the container with that volume attached.

-## MySQL Container Setup

-To run the MySQL container with persistent storage, you need to create a volume and then run the container with that volume attached.

 ### Step 1: Create a Volume